Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 #### Alternative approach to call auth server directly

-This approach is more cumbersome, but demonstrates what is necessary if you decide to build an application using a language like JavaScript, Java or Golang.
+This approach is cumbersome but demonstrates what is necessary to build an application using a language like JavaScript, Java or Golang.

-Use the Client ID and Secret for Basic Authentication and base64 encode the string.
-A colon should be used as a field seperator, such that the unencoded string looks like "clientID:secret".
+Use the client ID and secret for basic authentication and base64 encode the string.
+A colon must be used as a field separator, so that the unencoded string looks like "clientID:secret".

 ```sh
 echo "clientID:secret" | base64
 ```

-After base64 encoding the string the authorization call will look something like this:
+After base64 encoding the string, the authorization call will look similar to:

 ```bash
 curl --location --request POST 'https://login.axway.com/auth/realms/Broker/protocol/openid-connect/token' \